DylanDoge/SK-MK2/README.md

 See section *Setup* at the [SKM2@Docs](https://docs.google.com/document/d/1gdPdVMs15nirWZm48ST1pJ0AiLPySUujLyLp2ialMa4/) documentation for a step by step guide.

 ## Usage
+To use the device, there are 5 switches and a rotary encoder with a switch that controls a Spotify player on another device.

+The switches at the bottom trigger an action on each of them.
+A list of the actions on the 5 switches from left to right are:
+1. Previous Track,
+2. Next Track,
+3. Like Song,
+4. Shuffle,
+5. Cycle Tabs (player and library tab).

-To use the device, there are switches and a rotary encoder that controls a Spotify player on another device.
-There are five switches at the bottom, which trigger an action on each of them.
-Listing the actions from left to right on the switches are previous track, next track, like song, shuffle, and cycle tabs.
-The rotary encoder by default increases volume by one for each step, if rotated clockwise, or decreases by one if rotated counterclockwise.
-If equipped with a rotary encoder with a built-in switch, by default it will have toggle for play/pause as an action.
+The rotary encoder increases/decreases volume by one for each step in the player tab.
+If the rotary encoder has a built-in switch, by default it will function as a toggle for play/pause.

 ## Credits
 [ArduinoJSON](https://github.com/bblanchon/ArduinoJson) Library by Benoît Blanchon.